silwathge/test/README.md

-# API Portal: Sample API Implementation
+# API Portal: Sample API Implementation (For OpenAPI V3)

 ## Sample Solution is available on AWS (EC2) as docker containers